 ALSO READIsrael criticises UN cultural agency resolution on Jerusalem Israel trims UN budget again over Jerusalem resolution Israel dismisses US concern over embassy move to Jerusalem Jordan, Israel in rare row over Jerusalem stabbing, killing Israel installs new security cameras at Jerusalem holy site

+The crisis abated when Israel removed the detectors but tension remains high.
+A wave of unrest that broke out in October 2015 has killed 293 Palestinians or Arab Israelis, 47 Israelis, two Americans, two Jordanians, an Eritrean, a Sudanese and a Briton, according to an AFP toll.
 Israeli authorities say most of the Palestinians killed were carrying out knife, gun or car-ramming attacks.
 Others were shot dead during protests or clashes, while some were killed in Israeli air strikes on the Gaza Strip.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)